serralvo/serralvo.github.io/_posts/2016-10-06-lets-talk-about-futsapp.markdown

 ---
 published: true
-title: Let's talk about FutsApp 😎
+title: Let's talk about Futs 😎
 layout: post
 ---
-A few days ago I shared here my enthusiasm about my new project, FutsApp.
+A few days ago I shared here my enthusiasm about my new project, Futs.

 Now, after the release, you can get more details, so, let's go: